spacewalk01/llama3.2-vision-webui/README.md

 ### Interacting with the Application

 This will launch a web interface where you can upload an image and provide a text prompt.
-The LLAMA 3.2 Vision model will generate a response based on the combined inputs.
+The Llama 3.2 Vision model will generate a response based on the combined inputs.

 ## Usage